Right To Life UK is a charitable organisation focused on life issues – abortion, assisted suicide and embryo research.

-In everything we do, we begin by discerning how we can work together with as many of the (over 40) other organisations with which we already have a relationship, to ensure that we are having maximum impact.
+In everything we do, we begin by discerning how we can work together with as many of the large number of other organisations with which we already have a relationship, to ensure that we are having maximum impact.

 We began by working with a large number of organisations to defeat the Marris assisted suicide Bill and our teamwork with these groups has continued to develop as our focus has moved to “beginning of life” issues.